nitishkumar71/blog.nitishkumarsingh.xyz/posts/2019-10-07-service-discvery-in-microservices.md

 excerpt: >-
   What is service discovery in microservices?
 What problems can it solve for us?
   Do we really need it?
+draft: false
 ---
 So until and unless anyone of us was living in a cave, we all would have heard about the buzzword microservices.
 It's not that you always need to build microservices for every small functionality, a lot of problems can be easily solved by the monolith.

 Whether you need microservice or not can be answered based on a few questions

 * Do you have independent business domains that are independent and functions as a separate entity within applications?
 * Do you have a large team of developers, who are split into small teams based on a business domain?
 * Do you want to roll out new functionality for different modules quickly and independent of other modules?

 These are not the complete list of questions, but these can be served as the base to decide whether you should go for microservices or not.